stratosphereips/StratosphereTestingFramework/README.md

 - You can filter by trainname, testname and distance in the detection_1 module.
 - You can delete labels by range of ids.
 - Only compare models when the upper most protocol matche.
 TCP with TCP, UDP with UDP, ICMP with ICMP.
+- The experiments can be deleted by range of values.

 ## Modules
 Now stf can import external modules that implement new functionality.